 The role of the artist is to marry the worlds of the known and unknown into a myth that has never been told.
-In a world in which perception reigns supreme, it is the duty of artists, poets, and philosophers to reveal, without reservation or hesitation, the underlying crumb of truth that links this time with all time, past, present and future; to bring forth a new perception that sheds light on the entire scope of the human experience; a perception that, at its height, will evidence a gritty universality and agelessness.
+In a world in which perception reigns supreme, it is the duty of the artists, poets and philosophers to reveal, without reservation or hesitation, the underlying crumb of the truth that links this time with all time, past, present and future; to bring forth a new perception that sheds light on the entire scope of the human experience; a perception that, at its height, will evidence a gritty universality and agelessness.